unalterable/greedydb/README.txt

 The data did not need to be held for long, and therefore it is stored in state.

-Problems setting up Eclipse Java Servlets were problematic on the only machine available, therefore only the units have been provided.
+Setting up Eclipse Java Servlets were problematic on the only machine available, therefore only the units have been provided.

-Units have been tested with JUnit - laid out verbosely in 4 phases according to the ThoughtBot guidance.
+Units have been tested with JUnit - laid out verbosely in 4 phases according to ThoughtBot guidance.

 Documentation: